Nootropic profile

 Centrophenoxine (Meclofenoxate) is a synthetic nootropic combining DMAE with an auxin plant hormone.
 It is a potent cholinergic compound that clears lipofuscin (age pigment) from brain cells, boosts acetylcholine, and supports brain energy - making it one of the best-studied anti-ageing nootropics.

-The key benefits of Centrophenoxine include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Centrophenoxine are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.